 All residents are ultimately responsible for the cleanliness of their rooms.
 Residents who are unable to meet this requirement must speak with their Residence Life Coordinator.
-R & S buildings at the North Residence (single style rooms) have the common washrooms cleaned daily by our contract housekeeping staff.
-Lounges are cleaned daily by our student staff members and at night they will do a quick tidying of the common washrooms.
+The washrooms in R & S Buildings at the North Residence (single style rooms) are cleaned each morning and touched up during the day.
+Lounges are also cleaned daily.